 White Sugar: White sugar helps the cookies spread so that they aren't too thick or dense.

-Unsalted Butter: The butter will be melted in the recipe, so no need to let it come to room temperature first.
+Unsalted Butter: The butter will be partially melted in the recipe, so no need to let it come to room temperature first.

 - Used rolled oats, not instant.